Singapore man, 70, has a kidney that is nearing 100 years old

 “Before that, I was playing football as a sport.
 Then I gradually lost the strength to kick the ball.
 After the game, I had to lie down on the field for an hour before I could get up to go home,” he said.

-Mr Kong said he became very lethargic and got exhausted easily – climbing the steps to the overhead bridge took him 15 minutes.
+Mr Kong said he became very lethargic and got exhausted easily – climbing the steps to an overhead bridge took him 15 minutes.

 “I even had to sit up while sleeping, otherwise I would have difficulty breathing,” he added.